Wolf's Daughter: A Werewolf's Tale

 Wolf's Daughter: A Werewolf's Tale (狼の娘, Ōkami no Musume) is a Japanese manga series written and illustrated by Yuki Kodama.
 It began serialization in Shogakukan's josei manga magazine Monthly Flowers in August 2022.

+Plot

+After an encounter with a mysterious man named Hayate, Tsukina comes to the realization that she's not fully human, and that her traits like her night vision, athleticism, and cravings for raw meat are all traits associated with werewolves.
+This revelation leads to Tsukina looking for answers about herself and werewolves.

 Publication

 Written and illustrated by Yuki Kodama, Wolf's Daughter: A Werewolf's Tale began serialization in Shogakukan's josei manga magazine Monthly Flowers on August 26, 2022.
-Its chapters have been collected into seven tankōbon volumes as of October 2025.
+Its chapters have been collected into eight tankōbon volumes as of April 2026.

 In October 2024, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in June 2025.